 Paleo, various low carb, and ketogenic diets diets are currently the trend.
 These diets are correct in emphasizing removal of high-glycemic foods such as all refined flour products, sodas, and sweets.
 These promote insulin resistance, sugar imbalance, cell inflammation, hormone imbalances, immune compromise, and depletion of nutrients.
 However, their high protein and/or fat content is not suitable for long-term health.
 Here’s why.

-High protein intake creates cellular acidity, a serious dietary contributor to modern-day health problems.
+High protein intake creates cellular acidity, a serious contributor to modern-day health problems.
 It also has a congesting effect on the kidneys (ask anyone with kidney disease) and reduces lymphatic drainage.
-If you have any concern about cancer, know that protein, especially animal-based sources, stimulates the mTOR pathway, which signals cancer to grow faster.
+If you have any concern about cancer, know that protein, especially animal sources, stimulates IGF-1, as well as the mTOR pathway, which signals cancer to grow faster.

 High fat intake, even from healthy fats, can slow liver detoxification and cleansing ability, can be difficult to digest, and is challenging on the gallbladder and pancreas.

 Low carb diets are a problem, at least most of them.
 They’re often too high in protein and/or fats, and eliminate the healthiest foods on the planet: abundant fresh fruits (more on this later).